Historic moon mission ends with splashdown of Orion capsule - KESQ

 “I’m overwhelmed,” NASA Administrator Bill Nelson said Sunday.
 “This is an extraordinary day.”

-The capsule is now bobbing in the Pacific Ocean, where it will remain until nearly 3 p.m.
-ET as NASA collects additional data and runs through some tests.
+The capsule is now bobbing in the Pacific Ocean, where it will remain until Sunday evening as NASA collects additional data and runs through some tests.
 That process, much like the rest of the mission, aims to ensure the Orion spacecraft is ready to fly astronauts.

-“We’re testing all of the heat that has come and been generated on the capsule.
-We want to make sure that we characterize how that’s going to affect the interior of the capsule,” NASA flight director Judd Frieling told reporters last week.
+The capsule is expected to spend less time in the water during crewed mission, perhaps less than two hours, according to Melissa Jones, the recovery director for this mission.

 A fleet of recovery vehicles — including boats, a helicopter and a US Naval ship called the USS Portland — are waiting nearby.